Update: March 2018

 1,4-dioxane is solvent stabilizer that is commonly used with other chemicals and products such as paints and waxes.
 It is also found in many regular household items such as shampoos, colognes, perfumes, and even some food products.

 What is an unregulated compound?

 An unregulated compound means that the compound is not part of the mandatory water quality testing that the department is required to do per state and federal rules.
 The United States Environmental Protection Agency (USEPA) is currently examining 1,4-dioxane as a potential drinking water contaminant, but has not created a maximum contaminant level regulation at this time.
 This compound has been found across the nation and has the ability to remain in the environment for a long time.
 While 1,4-dioxane is being studied by the USEPA, they have issued a health-based advisory for drinking water systems to use as a benchmark.
 The current health-based guidance value is 0.35 parts per billion, or micrograms per liter.
 To give an idea on what a part per billion means, it is like one drop of water in a 22,000 gallon swimming pool or one inch within 16 miles.
 Some of the Marana Water wells tested show concentrations that are above this health based guidance value.
-This data is based on one sampling event that occurred in October 2016.

 Is the quality of my water OK?

 All Marana Water systems meet the current required federal and state water quality standards for drinking water.
 However, as your local water professionals, we also know that not every chemical compound or microbiological risk is regulated.
 By staying aware of our local environment and the environment of our nation, we can conduct additional, voluntary water quality sampling to help us understand and identify potential issues before they become a drinking water regulated item.
 Activities like this sampling program will allow us to effectively plan for possible additional infrastructure and treatment options in a proactive, not reactive, manner.

 how can 1,4-dioxane in the water affect my health?